davidvilla/python-doublex/docs/install.rst

     $ sudo pip install doubles-X.X.tar.gz

 .. note::
-   doublex depends on PyHamcrest, but it you use ``pip`` it is automatically installed too.
+   doublex depends on PyHamcrest, but if you use ``pip`` it is automatically installed too.

 Also it is available as Debian and Ubuntu official packages, although may be outdated::